floppes/RTD266xFlash/README.md

 Navigate to `Interfacing Options`, `I2C` and select `Yes`.
 Use `Back` and `Finish` to leave the configuration tool.

+Get a list of available I²C busses:

+`i2cdetect -l`

-You can then scan for I²C devices with this command:
+You can then scan for I²C devices with this command on a specific bus:

-`sudo i2cdetect -y 2`
+`sudo i2cdetect -y I2CBUS`

+where `I2CBUS` is the bus number you got from the previous command, i.e. `sudo i2cdetect -y 2`.

 It should find a device at address `4a`.